 NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 The elderly person may not be able to adhere to an exercise schedule since they can easily get sad, have chronic pain, become tired, or get other ailments.
 During the six months, the patients might lose the motivation to stick to the treatment plan and stick to their new diets.
 Some elderly patients have frailty or mobility problems, which require them to be closely monitored all the time when exercising, thus a big risk of a fall.

 In staff sufficient personnel and staff training necessary to ensure patient safety should be available.
 In most cases, skilled nursing institutions incur challenges such as personnel, supplies, as well as financing.
 The main problem with the general fitness regimens might be in securing the right resources for the several routines being implemented.
-Exercise may be considered as a secondary or less strenuous responsibility compared to other care obligations (Merchant et al. , 2021).
+Exercise may be considered a secondary or less strenuous responsibility compared to other care obligations (Merchant et al., 2021).

 Literature Review

 As identified in a systematic review and network meta-analysis by Valenzuela et al. (2023) with 11,609 participants in residential care, exercise therapies significantly enhance total physical function in older people.
 The study revealed that as far as physical function was concerned, it was raised by 0.
-13 standard deviations on average, and the highest improvements were obtained for individuals with 110-225 minutes of exercise per week, with the Optimal amount being 170 minutes (Valenzuela et al. , 2023).
+13 standard deviations on average, and the highest improvements were obtained for individuals with 110-225 minutes of exercise per week, with the Optimal amount being 170 minutes (Valenzuela et al., 2023).

-The comparison of the benefits of the IG that involves a specific exercise program and CG that included routine mobility exercises for elders in care homes was conducted with the help of a 12-week trial and the results are presented in López-López et al. , 2023.
-Some kinds of tests that evaluate mobility and fitness like the walking tests, total physical performance were improved in the training group than the control group.
+The comparison of the benefits of the IG that involves a specific exercise program and CG that included routine mobility exercises for elders in care homes was conducted with the help of a 12-week trial and the results are presented in López-López et al., 2023.
+Some kinds of tests that evaluate mobility and fitness like the walking tests, and total physical performance were improved in the training group than the control group.

+NURS FPX 6030 Assessment 2 Problem Statement (PICOT)